BIG-MAP/big-map-registry/README.md

 5. To share these videos get in touch with the maintainers of this repository.

-**Tip**: The app store supports the `$ref` syntax to reference externally hosted documents.
+**Tip**: The App Store supports the `$ref` syntax to reference externally hosted documents.
 That means you can reference metadata that is hosted at a different location, which makes it easier to dynamically update it.
-For example, if you place a `metadata.yaml` file within your app repository, then you can reference that file in the app store like this:
+For example, if you place a `metadata.yaml` file within your app repository, then you can reference that file in the App Store like this:

 ```yaml
 my-big-map-app: